|

 spend $15 and go buy an inexpensive surge suppressor power strip -- but one

 with telephone jack surge suppression.
-My VoIP device was destroyed after
+My VoIP device (and other electronics

 10. REN (Ringer Equivalence Number)